Nordic Council: Members

+List of members

 The Nordic Council has five full members (which are sovereign states) and three associate members (which are self-governing regions of full member states).

-List of members
+List of representatives

+Party groups

+The Nordic Council comprises the following party groups:

 Observer, guests and other cooperation with neighbouring countries and regions

 In accordance with § 13 of the Rules of Procedure for the Nordic Council the Sámi Parliamentary Council is the only institution with observer status with the Nordic Council.
 In accordance with § 14, the Nordic Youth Council has the status of "guest" on a permanent basis, and the Presidium "may invite representatives of popularly elected bodies and other persons to a session and grant them speaking rights" as guests.
 According to the council, "within the last couple of years, guests from other international and Nordic organisations have been able to take part in the debates at the Sessions.
 Visitors from the Baltic States and Northwest Russia are those who mostly take up this opportunity.
 Guests who have a connection to the theme under discussion are invited to the Theme Session."

 The Nordic Council of Ministers has established four Offices outside the Nordic Region: In Estonia, Latvia, Lithuania and the German state of Schleswig-Holstein.
 The offices form part of the secretariat of the Nordic Council of Ministers; according to the Council of Ministers their primary mission is to promote cooperation between the Nordic countries and the Baltic states and to promote the Nordic countries in cooperation with their embassies within the Baltic states.

-The Nordic Council and the Council of Ministers also define Estonia, Latvia, Lithuania, and Russia as "Adjacent Areas" and has formal cooperation with them under the Adjacent Areas policies framework; in recent years the cooperation has focused increasingly on Russia.
+The Nordic Council and the Council of Ministers also define Estonia, Latvia, Lithuania, and Russia as "Adjacent Areas" and has formal cooperation with them under the Adjacent Areas policies framework.

 The Nordic Council had historically been a strong supporter of Baltic independence from the Soviet Union.
 During the move towards independence in the Baltic States in 1991, Denmark and Iceland pressed for the Observer Status in the Nordic Council for the then-nonsovereign Estonia, Latvia, and Lithuania.
 The move in 1991 was opposed by Norway and Finland.
 The move was heavily opposed by the Soviet Union, accusing the Nordic Council of getting involved in its internal affairs.
 In the same year, the Nordic Council refused to give observer status for the three, at the time nonsovereign, Baltic states.